vishipayyallore/speaker-series-2022/microsoft-reactor/S14_2022Apr27_SecureCloudSolutions_MonitoringLogging/README.md

 ## What are we doing today?

-> 1. Azure Container Registry service tiers
+> 1. Azure Key Vault.
+How to set and retrieve secrets by using the Azure CLI
-> 1. Explore storage capabilities
+> 1. Managed identities to deploy secure solutions on Azure
-> 1. Build and manage containers with tasks
+> 1. Azure App Configuration service to centrally manage and secure your configuration settings, and to manage app features
-> 1.
+> 1. Application Insights to enhance the performance and stability of your applications

 ---